 Edward Kennedy "Duke" Ellington was born April 29, 1899.

-Get free and fresh posts from iiV7.com as soon as they are published:
+Get fresh new posts from iiV7.com as soon as they are published:

-We will never share your email address with anyone, ever!
+We will never share your email address with anyone!

 Don't forget to share!